brainbot-com/ethevents/docs/data-types/index.rst

 Elasticsearch types
 ~~~~~~~~~~~~~~~~~~~

-All the types from the blokchain as well as their encodings have to be represented with a Elasticsearch type
+All the types from the blockchain as well as their encodings have to be represented with a Elasticsearch type
 for indexing and searching.
 Most blockchain types that are no number types are represented as a string in Elasticsearch (`keyword` or `text` type).

 To learn more about the types in Elasticsearch, visit their `documentation <https://www.elastic.co/guide/en/elasticsearch/reference/5.6/mapping-types.html>`__.